NEW: Source says dash cam and body cams video not as clear as two videos already seen by public

 The owner of the convenience store where Sterling was killed said he’s sure the shooting was caught on his store’s surveillance cameras, though he hasn’t seen it.
 Police took the video later Tuesday, he told CNN.

 There also is police body camera footage of the shooting of Sterling – even though the cameras were dislodged – Baton Rouge police Lt.
 Johnny Dunham told reporters.
 The cameras continued to record, he added.

 “That footage may not be as good as we hoped for,” Dunham said.

 Authorities haven’t said what those police videos or other surveillance footage of the scene show.

 A source involved in the investigation told CNN that none of it is nearly as clear as two bystander videos.
 The source also told CNN the witness who called 911 said Sterling was “brandishing a gun,” not pointing it at someone.

 Sterling was known as the “CD man,” a laid-back guy who would sell tunes and DVDs outside the convenience store where he was shot, according to local media.

-"Alton was a respected man.
+“Alton was a respected man.
 He was beloved in the community.
-He did not deserve the treatment and this excessive force that was exerted on him by the police department," Jordan, his attorney, told CNN.
+He did not deserve the treatment and this excessive force that was exerted on him by the police department,” Jordan, the Sterling family attorney, told CNN.